nodejs/node/doc/api/http.markdown

 ## http.ClientResponse

-This object is created when making a request with `http.Client`.
+This object is created when making a request with `http.request()`.
 It is passed to the `'response'` event of the request object.

 The response implements the `Readable Stream` interface.